 The Large Object Collection contains representative examples of Northwest railway history including steam and diesel locomotives, freight cars, passenger cars, maintenance of way equipment (used to maintain the right of way), a five mile segment of historic railroad, and a nineteenth century train station.

-The Museum's Small Object Collection contains thousands of textiles such as uniforms, lanterns, tools and equipment, motor cars or speeders, and many other types of small artifacts.
+The Museum's Small Object Collection contains thousands of artifacts such as uniforms, lanterns, tools and equipment, motor cars or speeders, and many other types of small artifacts.
 All of these artifacts offer some insight into the significance railroads played in the development of the Northwest.
 Many of the most compelling artifacts have a story attached to them that help illustrate how the railroad changed everything.

 The Museum's Library and Archives collection incorporates thousands of photographs, drawings, publications (including books, pamphlets, timetables), ephemera, and even paintings.
 This Collection is of interest to researchers but it also used to support the three dimensional object collections and its interpretation.